Puerto Rico is a territory of the United States. It became a U.S. territory in 1898, when it was acquired from Spain after the Spanish-American War.

 The Congress shall have the power to dispose of and make all needful rules and regulations respecting the territory or other property belonging to the United States.

 A piece of land belonging to the United States can be only a territory or a state under U.S. law.

 Why are people sometimes confused over whether Puerto Rico is a territory?

 Some people claim that a law passed by Congress in 1952 changed Puerto Rico’s Constitutional status from a territory to a “Commonwealth.”
+Original documents dispute this claim.
 The term “commonwealth” has no special legal status in the United States; for example, Kentucky is a commonwealth and also a state, but this doesn’t make Kentucky different from Louisiana in its relationship to the Federal Government.
-Read more about this issue.

 Read original authoritative sources confirming that Puerto Rico remains a territory of the United States.